SGRKAPOOR/BNPL-Loan-Predictor/README.md

 ## Conclusion
 - Summarize the project's findings and the effectiveness of the models in predicting loan outcomes.
 - Discuss limitations of the study (e.g., data availability, model assumptions) and potential improvements.
-- Outline potential applications of the results in a real-world loan approval setting (consider
+- Outline potential applications of the results in a real-world loan approval setting.